openfoodfacts/smooth-app/README.md

 - On GitHub, [you can start here to get some inspiration](https://github.com/openfoodfacts/smooth-app/issues/525)
 - You can join the Open Food Facts's Slack here : [Get an invite](https://slack.openfoodfacts.org) - [Open our Slack](https://openfoodfacts.slack.com).

+### Weekly meetings
+ We usually meet on Thursdays at 15:30 GMT (UTC) at https://meet.google.com/gnp-frks-esc.
+Please email pierre@openfoodfacts.org if you want to be added to the Calendar invite for convenience

 ## Wiki & Doc
 - [Project Smoothie - Open Food Facts wiki](https://wiki.openfoodfacts.org/Project_Smoothie)
 - [Documentation (from code), on GitHub Pages](https://openfoodfacts.github.io/smooth-app/)